splunk/splunk-library-javalogging/README.md

 1. Untar releases/splunklogging-1.0.tar.gz
 2. All the required jar files are in the lib directory..
 3. Assume you know how to setup your classpath to use your preferred logging framework implementation.
-4. There is a simple code example here https://github.com/splunk/splunk-library-javalogging/blob/master/src/com/splunk/logging/examples/Example.java
+4. There is a simple code example [here](https://github.com/splunk/splunk-library-javalogging/blob/master/src/main/java/com/splunk/logging/examples/Example.java).
 5. There are sample logging config files in the config directory for the 3 logging frameworks

 ## Splunk